nonokangwei/Stable-Diffusion-on-GCP/README.md

 Do the following step using the cloud shell.
 This guide using the T4 GPU node as the VM host, by your choice you can change the node type with [other GPU instance type](https://cloud.google.com/compute/docs/gpus). \
 In this guide we also enabled [Filestore CSI driver](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/filestore-csi-driver) for models/outputs sharing. \
 We will also enable [GPU time sharing](https://cloud.google.com/kubernetes-engine/docs/how-to/timesharing-gpus#enable-cluster) to optimize GPU utilization for inference workload. \
-We used a custom intance type which is 4c48Gi, since we are going to assign 2c22Gi to each pod.
+We used a custom intance type which is 4c48Gi, since we are going to assign 2c22Gi to each pod. \

+**NOTE: If you are creating a private cluster, create [Cloud NAT gateway](https://cloud.google.com/nat/docs/gke-example#create-nat) to ensure you node pool has access to the internet.**
 ```
 PROJECT_ID=<replace this with your project id>
 GKE_CLUSTER_NAME=<replace this with your GKE cluster name>